 Did you know formaldehyde is far more toxic when injected than when ingested?!!
 Even a small dose can do a lot of damage.
 And with the number of vaccines given to US children, it adds up quickly.
 Just like the skyrocketing rates of neurological disorders and infertility…hmm.
 Coincidence?!!

-Here’s my favorite meta-analysis on formaldehyde showing injection is far more potent than ingestion, topical exposure and even inhalation — and that formaldehyde does cause neurological and reproductive damage, even in tiny amounts:
+Here’s our favorite meta-analysis on formaldehyde showing injection is far more potent than ingestion, topical exposure and even inhalation — and that formaldehyde does cause neurological and reproductive damage, even in tiny amounts…

 Reproductive and Developmental Toxicity of Formaldehyde: A Systematic Review.
 Mutation Research, 2011